Honorary Doctoral Degrees

 - Elected or appointed officials of the Commonwealth of Kentucky shall not be eligible as honorary degree candidates during their terms of office.

-- Except on special occasions or in unusual circumstances, the number of honorary degrees awarded at any given ceremony shall be limited to three.
+- Except on special occasions or in unusual circumstances, the number of honorary degrees awarded at any given ceremony shall be limited to four.

 - The honoree must be present to receive the honorary degree.